jflamy/owlcms4/docs/LocalSetup.md

 - `owlcms.exe` starts the owlcms server.  `demo-owlcms.exe` does the same, but using fictitious data that is reset anew on every start; this makes it perfect for practicing.

-- The database is created in the directory named `database`

-- Log files are be created in the directory called `logs` .
+- `unins000.exe` is the unistaller.
+It will cleanly uninstall everything (including the database and logs, so be careful)

+- `database` contains a file ending in `.db` which contains competition data and is managed using the [H2 database engine](https://www.h2database.com/html/main.html).

+- `logs` contains the execution journal of the program where the full details of what happened are written.
 If you report bugs, you will be asked to send a copy of the files found in that directory (and possibly a copy of the files in the database folder as well).

+- `local` is a directory that is used for translating the screens and documents to other languages, or to add alternate formats for results documents.

-- `jre`  contains the Java Runtime Enviroment
+- `jre`  contains the Java Runtime Environment

 - the file ending in `.jar` is the OWLCMS4 application in executable format

-- `unins000.exe` will cleanly uninstall everything (including the database and logs, so be careful)
+- the `owlcms.l4j.ini` file is used to override application settings (for example, to force the display language) or technical settings

 ## Control Access to the Application